archivesunleashed/aut-docs/Using-the-Archives-Unleashed-Toolkit-with-PySpark.md

 # DataFrames: Collection Analysis

-Pyspark also supports DataFrames, which enable more effective filtering.
-In this section, we will use them to get an overview of what is in a collection.
+An additional benefit of using PySpark is its support of DataFrames, which visually presents data in a tabular form and enables effective filtering.
+In this section, we will use DataFrames as a tool to provide an overview of a collection’s content.

 For these examples, we are going to use some [AUT sample data](https://github.com/archivesunleashed/aut-resources/archive/master.zip).
 Click the previous link, download it, and extract the zip file.